cysouw/qlcMatrix/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-One NOTEs:
+One NOTEs remaining:

-- a NOTE about the archived version as mentioned at the start
+- a NOTE about the archived version as mentioned at the start.
+This submission is supposed to fix those issues.

 ## Downstream Dependencies
 checked via revdepcheck::revdep_check() on local macOS X 14.2.1